dwn/continua/README.md

 Enable Continuous Deployment - you'll be asked to log into Github

+Select any other options required to enable Continuous Deployment

 Set your Dockerfile path as `fontforge-container/Dockerfile`

 Logs viewable in console